 Because payroll costs will be your #1 expense, you will want to control how long it takes you to clean a home.
 When you first start your cleaning business, you should have established your pricing matrix.
 In establishing your pricing matrix, you should have defined your cleaning times.

 Using your pricing sheet, compare the expected cleaning times of each home you cleaned to the actual time it took to clean.
-If you are going over in area’s you need to figure out why.
+If you are going over the allotted cleaning time you need to figure out why.
 Make sure you are following a consistent cleaning regime and not wasting time.

 Record your Expenses